septentrio-gnss/septentrio_gnss_driver/README.md

 <details>
 <summary>Notes Before Usage</summary>

   + The driver assumes that our anonymous access to the Rx grants us full control rights.
 This should be the case by default, and can otherwise be changed with the `setDefaultAccessLevel` command.
 If user control is in place user credentials can be given by parameters `login.user` and `login.password`.
+  + Note for serial connection: Make sure the user is part of the `dialout` group to have full access to the serial ports.
+If not, add it for example with `sudo adduser [username] dialout`.
   + Note for setting hw_flow_control: This is a string parameter, setting it to off without quotes leads to the fact that it is not read in correctly.
   + Note for setting ant_(aux1)_serial_nr: This is a string parameter, numeric only serial numbers should be put in quotes.
 If this is not done a warning will be issued and the driver tries to parse it as integer.
+  + Note for usage of NTRIP via USB with virtual ethernet (RNDIS): RNDIS provides a virtual network connection only between the receiver and the PC.
+First outgoing network access via USB has to be activated, which is explained [here](https://www.youtube.com/watch?v=bUt8cL9Ue1Y).
+Next setup internet sharing under Linux by setting the connection of the virtual network interface (the name should be something like enx1a3202991545) to "Shared to other computers".
   + Once the build or binary installation is finished, adapt the `config/rover.yaml` file according to your needs or assemble a new one, examples for GNSS specific parameters `config/gnss.yaml` and INS `config/ins.yaml` are also available.
 Specify the communication parameters, the ROS messages to be published, the frequency at which the latter should happen etc.<br>
   ROS 1: Launch the `launch/rover.launch` to use `rover.yaml` or add  `param_file_name:=xxx` to use a custom config.<br>
   ROS 2: Launch as composition with `ros2 launch septentrio_gnss_driver rover.launch.py` to use `rover.yaml` or add  `file_name:=xxx.yaml` to use a custom config.
 Alternatively launch as node with `ros2 launch septentrio_gnss_driver rover_node.launch.py` to use `rover_node.yaml` or add  `file_name:=xxx.yaml` to use a custom config.
 Specify the communication parameters, the ROS messages to be published, the frequency at which the latter should happen etc.